NickyGuants/NickyGuants/README.md

 You can find me on <a href="https://twitter.com/Nicky_guants"><img height="16" width="16" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/twitter.svg" /></a>, or on <a href="https://www.linkedin.com/in/nicholasguantai/"><img height="16" width="16" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" /></a>.

-- 🔭 I’m currently working on Django and Node.js
+- 🔭 I’m currently working on Mobile development using kotlin and Flutter for cross-platfrom.
 - 🌱 I’m currently learning Express, NodeJs, React
-- 🤔 I’m looking for help with Data Science
+- 🤔 I’m looking for help with data structures and algorithms and career guidance.
-- 💬 Ask me about Python and Java
+- 💬 Ask me about Python. javascript, Java, and kotlin
 - 📫 How to reach me: nicholasguantai528@gmail.com
 - ⚡ Fun fact: I am quite young.
 More than you think!!